manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications/README.md

 Orchestration tools such as ZenML or Airflow can be used together with CI/CD tools such as Github Actions.
 Using ZenML or Airflow will aid robust MLOps strategies across the enterprise.

 #### Kubeflow for deploying on Kubernetes
 As usesrs of the system increases, there may be a need to scale up the number of Kubernetes pods and Docker nodes that are used in production.
-Using tools such as Kubeflow as orchestrating tool will enable such scaling up to be easily achieved.
+Using tools such as Kubeflow as orchestration tool will enable such scaling up to be easily achieved.
 This will lead to a very reactive and robust system that seamlessly serves its enterprise objectives.